James Demouchette

-James Demouchette (May 20, 1955 – September 22, 1992) was an American inmate in Texas, who was sentenced to death for the 1976 double-murder of two Pizza Hut clerks during a robbery in Houston.
-While imprisoned, he gained infamy as the "Meanest Man on Death Row" for his deviant behavior while housed on death row; he fatally stabbed another inmate with a homemade knife, and on another occasion he attacked three corrections officers with a knife.
-There were also reports of him setting fires around the prison.
-By the time of his execution in 1992, his case had attracted particular media attention due to his behavior.
-His case has also been used as an example by advocates of capital punishment.
+James Demouchette (May 20, 1955 – September 22, 1992) was an American serial killer who was convicted and sentenced to death in Texas for the double-murder of two Pizza Hut clerks during a robbery in Houston in 1976.
+He later gained infamy as the "Meanest Man on Death Row" for his deviant behavior, which began when he fatally stabbed another inmate with a homemade knife.
+By the time of his execution in 1992, his case had attracted particular media attention and his case has also been used as an example by advocates of capital punishment.

 Early life

 James Demouchette was born on May 20, 1955, in Bexar County, Texas.
 As a child, he was known to set fires and kill stray dogs and cats.
 He failed elementary school multiple times due to his deviant behavior, for such he served time at a state school for juvenile delinquencies.
-He also served time for negligent homicide as a juvenile and for larceny and burglary as an adult.
+He also spent time in custody for killing another boy during his youth and for larceny and burglary in adulthood.